weenhanceit/infrastructure/README.md

 or serves up the pages of the appropriate static web site.
 There is an instance of Puma for each of the Rails applications.

+Each Rails application has its database configuration to talk to a database on the RDS instance.

+For applications that need Redis, we run a separate Redis instance for each application.
+The Redis instance listens on a domain socket at `/tmp/redis.domain_name`.

 ## Prerequisites
 This document assumes you've already set up an EC2 instance, that CodeDeploy can deploy to the EC2 instance,